Agile Requirements and Traceability

 Agile has become one of the most widespread methodologies used in product development.
-As experts and expertise have further developed, it’s become clear that Agile is meant to be adaptive.
-It should be used to make you more productive, not limit your ability to accomplish your goals.
+As the Agile methodology has further developed, it’s become clear that Agile is meant to be adaptive.
+It should be used to make your development team more productive, not to limit your ability to accomplish your goals.

 Still, there’s a learning curve — and persistent hesitation — in adopting Agile for teams that require documentation and traceability.
-Can you create an Agile environment and stay compliant?
+Organizations in highly regulated industries that need to prove compliance and pass stringent audits may be the most hesitant to embrace Agile.
+Is it possible to create an Agile environment and stay compliant?

 Of course.
-The key is finding the right tool and adjustments to unite forces for a hybrid approach.
-To do that, you need to consider how to handle requirements and traceability.
+The key is finding the right tool (like Helix ALM) to achieve a hybrid approach that works for your unique needs.
+To do that, you need to consider how to manage Agile requirements and traceability.

 Traditional requirements gathering and documentation is done to ensure that the final product meets all expectations — which is especially important when compliance is a goal.
 Failing to provide accurate requirements can result in anything from project delays to project failure.

-So the question is how to translate requirements into Agile without losing necessary details.
+So the question is how to translate traditional requirements into Agile requirements without losing necessary details.

 When you look at the information that a product requirements document (PRD) defines — purpose, features, acceptance criteria, and timeline — it easily translates into Agile as user stories.
 You just need to rethink the process of creating and updating requirements to fit the Agile model.